From the desk of the City Manager

 - The Greater Rochester Chamber of Commerce is an active, non-profit business membership organization comprised of businesses and professionals who are dedicated to fostering a favorable economic climate in which to live and work.
 Our members provide financial, in-kind, and volunteer resources to the business community.
 Click here to learn more.

 Municipal Press Releases & Community News

 The Rochester Post is an online community bulletin board operated by the Public Information and Community Engagement Office for the City of Rochester, NH.
-The purpose of the website is to serve as an aggregate for municipal press releases, community happenings, public meetings and hearings, and regional news from the State of New Hampshire and local press sources.
-The posts are available to readers at no cost, with no required subscriptions, internet-generated advertising, pop-ups, or clickbait.
-The mission of The Rochester Post is to raise awareness, make public information easily accessible, and to encourage Rochester citizens to get involved in their community and municipal government.
+The purpose of the website is to serve as an aggregate for municipal press releases, community happenings, public meetings and hearings, and regional news from the State of New Hampshire.
+The posts are available to readers at no cost, with no required subscriptions.
+The mission of The Rochester Post is to raise awareness, make public information easily accessible, and encourage Rochester citizens to get involved in their community and municipal government.

 - Click here to visit the website.

 The Rochester Post Podcast is a weekly series hosted by Matt Wyatt, Public Information and Community Engagement Manager for the City of Rochester, New Hampshire.
 In each episode, Matt interviews guests from a variety of businesses, organizations, and volunteer groups from around the community.